davidliu2024/CSCE-462-Final-Project/README.md

 1. **Real-time Tracking:** VolleyBall Buddy employs computer vision techniques to track the movement of the volleyball in real-time.
 This allows for precise monitoring of sets during the game.

 2. **Set Analysis:** The system analyzes the trajectory and positioning of the volleyball to determine whether a set is within the defined parameters of a proper set in volleyball.
-It provides instant feedback on the quality of each set.
+It provides instant feedback on the quality of each set via a beeping noise

-3. **User-Friendly Interface:** The project includes a user-friendly interface that displays the live tracking results and analysis.
-This makes it easy for players, coaches, and spectators to understand and interpret the data.

 ## Tech Stack